-We visited Uloya in March as apparently the lights are more frequent and strong during March before they start disappearing as the days start getting bigger.
+We visited Uloya in March as apparently, this was the best time, the Northern Lights are more frequent and strong during March before they start disappearing as the days start getting bigger.
 The island is slightly windy which is why even if it’s cloudy, the clouds don’t last long and keep moving, helping to increase visibility.

 Lavina’s Tips for Photographing the Northern Lights

-- Use a shutter release cable if possible and leave the lens open for at least 10 seconds to get the lights.
+- Use a shutter release cable if possible and leave the lens open for at least 10 seconds to get the Northern Lights.
 If you leave it longer, you could catch the movement of satellites!